-Applicants to the Texas Tech University School of Law LL.M. in United States Legal Studies must have graduated from a law school outside the United States.

-Applicants must have a Juris Doctor degree or the first/basic degree in law from a non-U.S. law school and a superior academic record that demonstrates the ability to perform well in the LL.M. program.
+Applicants to the LL.M. in United States Legal Studies program must have graduated from a law school outside the United States and have received the first/basic degree in law from a non-U.S. law school approved by the LL.M. admissions committee.
+Applicants also must have a superior academic record that demonstrates the ability to perform well in the LL.M. program.